cockroachdb/docs/v2.1/change-data-capture.md

 {{site.data.alerts.end}}

 {{site.data.alerts.callout_info}}
 CDC is an enterprise feature.
-There will be a core version in v2.2.
+There will be a core version in a future release.
 {{site.data.alerts.end}}

 ## What is change data capture?

 While CockroachDB is an excellent system of record, it also needs to coexist with other systems.
 For example, you might want to keep your data mirrored in full-text indexes, analytics engines, or big data pipelines.

 The core feature of CDC is the [changefeed](create-changefeed.html).
 Changefeeds target a whitelist of tables, called the "watched rows".
-Every change to a watched row is emitted as a record in a configurable format ([`JSON`](jsonb.html)) to a configurable sink ([Kafka](https://kafka.apache.org/)).
+Every change to a watched row is emitted as a record in a configurable format (`JSON`) to a configurable sink ([Kafka](https://kafka.apache.org/)).

 ## Ordering guarantees